 We are here to match a person’s need to the right services and the right resources at the right time.
 We provide pathways for people and families to access Mental Health and Substance use services, including timely and client-centred access to services in the VGH Emergency Department.

 Services are limited to City of Vancouver residents ages 17+ who are experiencing a non-life threatening Mental Health and/or Substance Use issue.
-If you are not sure, contact the AAC by calling (604) 875-8289.
+If you are not sure, call the AAC to ask.

 Eligible adults can self-refer to the AAC by calling or walking-in to the clinic.
-Families and Friends concerned about a loved one can call the AAC at (604) 875-8289 to initiate a referral for eligible adults.
+Families and Friends concerned about a loved one can call the AAC to initiate a referral for eligible adults.

 For medical emergencies call 9-1-1.